availproject/avail-light/README.md

 ## Identity

 In the Avail network, a light client's identity can be configured using the `identity.toml` file.
 If not specified, a secret seed phrase will be generated and stored in the identity file when the light client starts.
 To use an existing seed phrase, set the `avail_secret_seed_phrase` entry in the `identity.toml` file.
 Seed phrase will be used to derive Sr25519 key pair for signing.
+Location of the identity file can be specified using `--identity` option.

 ## Configuration reference